KDAB/KDDockWidgets/README.md

  * [online detailed browsable API reference](https://docs.kdab.com/kddockwidgets)
  * [our example programs](examples/)

+We also have an [in browser demo](https://demos.kdab.com/wasm/kddockwidgets/dockwidgets.html).
+Note however that this demo isn't fully featured, as it's running on Qt for WebAssembly.

 Features
 ========
 - Provide advanced docking that QDockWidgets doesn't support